What does the AMP offer?

 How and when do I apply?

-- Prospective AMP students must apply through the Graduate College
+- Prospective AMP students must apply for admission through the Graduate College

 - Applicants will automatically be considered for partial tuition scholarships; no separate application is necessary